-At the time these financial statements were prepared and audited the District is aware of several impact areas for 2021 and the future.
+At the time these financial statements were prepared and audited the District is aware of several impact areas for 2022 and the future.

-- ➤ The District budgeted a slight increase in State Aid of \$200 per pupil for the 2021-22 fiscal year.
-The District will also continue to receive a large amount of federal funding due to the ongoing COVID-19 pandemic.
-As much as \$1.6 million is currently forecasted in the future for the District and will be able to be spent as late as September 2024.
-Those funds will be restricted for purchases associated with COVID-19 and will not be able to be used for general fund purposes. - ➤ The "super blend" allowed for the District to not have its loss of over 100 students negatively impact the 2020-21 budget.
-However, it was a one-time fix, and the District will return to the traditional 90/10 blend for the next school year. - > The District does not plan on participating in the Virtual Allegan County Academy in the 2021-22 academic year, which means that all students will need to return to full, in-person learning, and it is uncertain how many will feel comfortable enough to return to the classroom.
-For this reason, a large drop in enrollment is predicted. - ➤ The District will continue to spend more to support the mental health needs of students as a result of the COVID-19 pandemic.
-Federal funding will be used to pay for these positions. - ➤ The COVID-19 pandemic greatly changed the delivery of instruction and the traditional learning model.
-It is unlikely that learning will ever go back to the way it was delivered prior to COVID-19.
-For this reason, it is anticipated that the District will continue its annual device purchasing for grades 3-12. - ➤ The District will have four open bargaining unit contracts in the upcoming fiscal year.
-The impact of these settlements is a large variable for next year's budget. - ➤ The District was able to purchase a new school bus in order to keep the fleet up to the recommended replacement schedule.
-In May 2022, the last payment will be made on the 2016 bus loan, and the District does not anticipate taking out a new loan for bus purchases in the future. - > The District was once again able to use the sinking fund to offset general fund expenses for building projects and repairs and plans to in the future as well.
-Construction was completed on the new band room renovation, large roofing projects were completed, and a new field for the soccer team was installed complete with new grading and sod.
+- ➤ The District budgeted an increase in State Aid of \$450 per pupil for the 2022-23 fiscal year.
+The District will also continue to receive a large amount of federal funding through ESSER funds.
+As much as \$1.3 million is currently forecasted in the future for the District and will be able to be spent as late as September 2024.
+Those funds will be restricted for purchases associated with COVID-19 and will not be able to be used for general purposes. - ➤ The COVID-19 pandemic had a significant impact on student count.
+The District has lost over 130 students in the past two years.
+The "super blend" allowed for the lower student count to not negatively impact the budget in 2020-21; however, the actual loss was taken into account in the 2021-22 school year. - The District does not plan on participating in any virtual academy in the 2022-23 academic year.
+All students will need to return to the classroom for all day, every day, in-person instruction. - ➤ The District will continue to spend more to support the mental health needs of students and to assist in learning loss as a result of the COVID-19 pandemic.
+Federal funding will be used to pay for these positions through 2024. - ➤ The District will not have any open bargaining unit contracts in the upcoming fiscal year.
+All employee groups will see increases with some being as high as 7%. - > The District was able to purchase a new school bus in order to keep the fleet up to the recommended replacement schedule and all debt for previous bus purchases has been paid off. - > The District was once again able to use the sinking fund to offset general fund expenses for building projects and repairs and plans to in the future as well.
+Two large rooftop units were replaced at Hopkins Elementary, two additional large roofing projects were completed, and asphalt parking lots were patched and resealed.